Anglo-Austrian Bank: Habsburg era

 Anglo-Österreichische Bank, or Anglobank for short, was founded on in Vienna with British and Austrian capital, one of the first two “foreign banks” (the other being the Imperial Ottoman Bank, created in Constantinople that same year and known by its French acronym BIO) as opposed to the prior practice of creating domestic banks.
 The London bank Glyn, Mills, Leurie & Co. was significantly involved in the venture.
 Similarly as with the BIO, the board of directors (Generalrath) consisted of two committees of eight members each, one in Vienna and the other in London.
 The Anglobank’s initial capital was 20 million silver guilders in 100,000 shares.
 According to the articles of association, each member of the board of directors had to personally deposit at least 100 shares and received a fixed remuneration of 3000 silver guilders per year.

-Its London office was initially established at St Mildred's Court, Poultry, and moved in the 1870s to 31, Lombard Street where it remained until World War I.
+Its London office was initially established at St Mildred's Court, Poultry, and in the 1870s moved to 31, Lombard Street, where it remained until World War I.

 The Anglobank soon had considerable success, with a focus on railways expansion and corporate finance especially in mining, iron and steel.
 From 1864 to the end of 1868, total assets nearly quadrupled.
 The Anglobank opened its first branch in Lemberg (now Lviv) in the 1860s.
 A Hungarian affiliate founded in Pest in 1867, the Anglo-Hungarian Bank (Anglo-Ungarische Bank), did not survive the Austro-Hungarian financial crash of 1873, but the Anglobank opened a branch in Pest and another in Prague in 1880.
 In 1869, the Anglobank co-founded the Austro-Ägyptische Bank in Cairo, together with the Creditanstalt.
 It also had four subsidiaries in Vienna, including M. L. Biedermann & Co.
 Bank-AG, Österreichische Kontrollbank für Industrie und Handel, and Wiener Creditbank.
 In 1869, the Allgemeine österreichische Baugesellschaft, a property company, was founded with the significant participation of Anglobank.